 If this practice starts getting out of control, settle to calm your breath for 15 seconds, and continue as before.
 You will most likely feel a warmth come over your body along with extra saliva being produced in your mouth.
 This is a good thing!
 You’re moving your body into a parasympathetic state, much like meditation.

 These simple acts above can have dramatic effects on your wellbeing and your health.
 The fact that you are only changing the way you breathe to increase your health is win-win for anyone.
+Remember slow, shallow breathing is the way to go.

 Ultimately, there is so much more to this subject than this blog post, therefore, I’d suggest reading The Oxygen Advantage by Patrick Mckeown.
 In his book, he goes over more advanced techniques and dives deep into all the science behind breathing.
 It opened my eyes to a subject that I previously knew nothing about.
 Optimal breathing should be the first port of call for people with chronic illness, the average joe, and all the way to professional athletes.